Diagonalizable matrix: Diagonalizable matrices

+Additional geometric visualizations of orthogonal diagonalization, including reflection and orthogonal projection matrices, are available at Wikimedia Commons.

 Matrices that are not diagonalizable

 In general, a rotation matrix is not diagonalizable over the reals, but all rotation matrices are diagonalizable over the complex field.
 Even if a matrix is not diagonalizable, it is always possible to "do the best one can", and find a matrix with the same properties consisting of eigenvalues on the leading diagonal, and either ones or zeroes on the superdiagonal – known as Jordan normal form.